iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorCore/getGrantedAccess.md

 `number | undefined`

+_default_: `20`

 Specifies the number of records to include in each page of the result set.
-The default value for this parameter is `20`.
 This is used in conjunction with the optional `page` parameter to limit the size of each page.
-The minimum value allowed for `pageSize` is `10`.
+The minimum value allowed for `pageSize` is `10` and the maximum is `1000`.

 ```js
 const listGrantedAccess = await dataProtector.getGrantedAccess({